DengZhirui/CL4DIV/README.md

 Source code of paper ```CL4DIV: A Contrastive Learning Framework for Search Result Diversification```

 ## Quick Start
+It should be noted that to process 50 candidate documents at once efficiently, we set the maximum document length for the two encoders as 256 and divide each document into 8 passages for the DOC task.
+Longer documents would be considered in the future.
+The pretraining stage can be done offline and the efficiency of the online diversified ranking will not be affected.
 ### Prepare for the training data.
 ```
 python util/data_preprocess.py --mode data_process --bert_model_path ../bert-base-uncased/